top of page

 Let’s not deny the truth here.
 It’s correct that people with Binge Eating Disorder (BED) show increased activation in reward centres of the brain, particularly around highly palatable foods.

 But that doesn’t necessarily mean they’re addicted.
-These people are more sensitive to reward and likely stuck in common patterns of restriction, emotional distress, and dysregulation which causes a sharper drop in mood after finishing pleasureable foods (especially as people have corresponding issues such as depression).
+These people are more sensitive to reward and likely stuck in common patterns of restriction, emotional distress, and dysregulation which causes a sharper drop in mood after finishing pleasurable foods (especially as this group of people have corresponding issues such as depression).
 This is not the same as substance dependence.

 It's also important to make room here for the fact that people suffering with binge eating disorder show stronger concerns with weight and shape than "obese" people without the disorder.
-We must remember that in programs like OA that sometimes do use fatphobic rhetoric, the increase in shame and reinforced negative body image keeps people stuck in disorder is completely unhelpful at best and counterproductive at worst.
+We must remember that in programs like OA that sometimes use fatphobic rhetoric: the increase in shame and reinforced negative body image that keeps people stuck in disorder is completely counterproductive.

 Any program offering to help someone with eating issues needs to hold all of the sufferers in unconditional positive regard, it should not be remotely interested in what they look like, especially when the relationship between body-stress and binge eating are so intertwined.